SmartAdvisorOnline

 Remote access fails when people treat every network the same.
 A home office with trusted Wi‑Fi behaves very differently from hotel Ethernet, airport hotspots, or 5G tethering.
 The best design is policy-driven: internal admin panels, SSH, database tools, and identity traffic stay inside the VPN; latency-sensitive apps such as Zoom may bypass it; and risky networks get extra controls such as a travel router, kill switch, and device posture checks.

 Split tunnelling architecture is the key idea.
 If every packet is forced through one faraway gateway, calls lag and browsing feels heavy.
 If nothing is routed through the tunnel, corporate data leaks onto hostile networks.
 The practical balance is selective routing.
+You may also see the same feature written as split tunneling in US product interfaces, but the security decision is the same: route sensitive work apps through the VPN and leave low-risk traffic outside when policy allows it.
 Compare that with the broader protocol behaviour in VPN protocols comparison and the overhead notes in VPN speed test.

 Device posture checks matter because the tunnel should not trust a sick device.
 Modern clients can verify that disk encryption is enabled, the OS is patched, and antivirus is active before they expose internal resources.
 That is the same “trust the device first” mindset that also appears in enterprise VPN and employee access workflows.